 What is it?

-BC Cancer is delighted to partner with Providence Health Care and Vancouver Coastal Health on the Knowledge Translation Challenge program.
+BC Cancer is delighted to partner with Providence Health Care, Vancouver Coastal Health, Fraser Health, and Northern Health on the Knowledge Translation Challenge program.

 The KT Challenge will: